Emmanuel Bertrand-Bocandé

 Emmanuel Bertrand-Bocandé (1812–1881) was an explorer, businessman, and French colonial administrator who helped spread French influence in Basse Casamance, Senegal, specifically on the island of Carabane.
 He left a valuable account of the French perspective on this region during colonial times.

 Biography

 The son of René Bertrand and Olive Bocandé, Emmanuel Bertrand-Bocandé was born in Nantes on July 3, 1812.

-He had control of Carabane from 1849–1857.
+He had control of Carabane from 1849 to 1857.
 He was replaced by Bourdeny.

 He died in Paris on November 28, 1881.